You're called to be a faithful follower of Jesus

 Attending a new church can feel intimidating.
 We want you to feel confident about visiting Emmaus.
 Here are answers to some common questions that visitors ask before worshiping at Emmaus.

 Emmaus is a Christian Church located in Winter Garden, Florida.
-Emmaus gathers on Sunday mornings in the Garden Theatre on West Plant Street.
+Emmaus gathers on Sunday mornings in the sanctuary of Family Christian School on Machete Trail off of W Oakland Ave.

 Absolutely!
 We hope that someday you’ll give your life to the Lord and become a faithful follower of Jesus – but you won’t be pressured by us to make any commitments of faith, and you’ll enjoy the community at Emmaus even if you’re not currently a Christian.